 Some drugs may have an effect on the outcome of your test.
 To get an accurate assessment of your potassium levels, tell the person completing your labwork if you are taking potassium supplements, antibiotics, heparin, insulin, glucose or steroids.
 Medications for high blood pressure and heart disease can also affect the outcome of this blood test.
 Finally, if you regularly take over the counter nonsteroidal anti-inflammatories (NSAIDS) or laxatives, it is important to make sure this it is noted with your blood test.

 Low or high potassium can be a sign of a serious health condition or of a passing medical concern.
 Regardless of the reason for fluctuating potassium levels, they can do permanent damage to the heart.
-If you believe that your potassium levels are not in the proper range, a visit to your family physician is required.
-The blood test that detects problems with potassium levels is readily available, and results are typically available the following day.
+If you believe that your levels are not in the proper range, a visit to your family physician is required.
+The blood test that detects problems with potassium is readily available, and results are typically available the following day.